 And then we can talk about the end-user devices themselves: all the hardware and software elements it takes to build and sustain an iPhone or an iPad, for example.

-We’re going to discuss some of these challenges at this week’s OTT Question Time (4pm UK / 5pm CET, Thursday 25th November) where we’ll particularly focus on innovations which can help make OTT streaming much, much greener.
-Together with Lars Larsson, CEO of Varnish Software, Bleuenn Le Goffic, VP of Strategy & Business Development at Accedo and Gulliver Smithers of RampRate IT, we’ll explore:
+We discussed some of these challenges at this week’s OTT Question Time Thursday 25th November) and particularly focused on innovations which can help make OTT streaming much, much greener.
+Together with Lars Larsson, CEO of Varnish Software, Bleuenn Le Goffic, VP of Strategy & Business Development at Accedo and Gulliver Smithers of RampRate IT, we explored:

 - New, and better, methods of encoding and delivering video data

 - Agreeing processes and policies to improve standardisation

 - Reducing emissions through observation and analysis as well as carbon retention and capture